Credit Suisse Group Boosts Texas Roadhouse (NASDAQ:TXRH) Price Target to $95.00

-Texas Roadhouse (NASDAQ:TXRH) had its price objective boosted by Credit Suisse Group from $90.00 to $95.00 in a research note released on Monday morning, The Fly reports.
-The brokerage currently has an outperform rating on the restaurant operator’s stock.
+Texas Roadhouse (NASDAQ:TXRH) had its price objective boosted by equities researchers at Credit Suisse Group from $90.00 to $95.00 in a research report issued on Monday, Benzinga reports.
+The firm currently has an “outperform” rating on the restaurant operator’s stock.
+Credit Suisse Group’s target price would indicate a potential upside of 4.53% from the company’s current price.

 Texas Roadhouse (NASDAQ:TXRH) last issued its earnings results on Thursday, February 18th.
-The restaurant operator reported $0.28 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.21).
+The restaurant operator reported $0.28 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.49 by ($0.21).
 Texas Roadhouse had a return on equity of 5.97% and a net margin of 2.19%.
-Equities research analysts expect that Texas Roadhouse will post 0.68 earnings per share for the current fiscal year.
+Analysts predict that Texas Roadhouse will post 0.68 earnings per share for the current year.

 Texas Roadhouse, Inc, together with its subsidiaries, operates casual dining restaurants in the United States and internationally.
 The company operates and franchises Texas Roadhouse and Bubba's 33 restaurants.
 As of December 31, 2019, it operated 514 domestic restaurants and 97 franchise restaurants.